-Why do chilli plants turn yellow?
+Why do chili plants turn yellow?
 One sign of too much water is wilted and yellow leaves.
 The leaves, both young and old, fall from the plant to early.
 A clear sign of both overwatering and underwatering is, further, that the leaves are discolored.
 Luckily, the appearance of the leaves is different for overwatered and underwatered plants.
 Too much water will result in a limp appearance whereas underwatered leaves are brittle and dry.

 Lack of oxygen will not only affect the transportation of nutrients.
 If the roots are deprived of air continuously, the roots rot.
-Indoor chili plants in pots are at relatively higher risk of root rot.
+Indoor chili plants in pots are at a relatively higher risk of root rot.